mybeliefs/mybeliefs.github.io/docs/New Testament/Paul to People/philemon.md

 - Considered 1 of the 4 Prison Epistles; includes Ephesians, Philippians, and Colossians
 - The church meet in Philemon's home
 - Runaway slaves could be put to death in the Roman Empire

-### Difficulties
-None.

-### Observations

-- Accept all believers in spite of their background/past
-- The gospel changes lives
-    - Changes a thief
-    - Changes how different classes of people treat each other

-## Chapters (1)

-### Ch 1

-> Accept Onesimus as a brother now

-- Philemon loves all of the saints `5`
-- Formerly Onesimus was useless to you `11`
-  - Sending him back to you `12`
-- Paul encourages Philemon to accept Onesimus as a brother now `16`
-- Paul tells Philemon to charge him if Onesimus owes him anything `18`